ionic-team/ionic-learn/content/formulas/backend-data/article.md

 });
 ~~~

-In the example above, note we've added a requirement to import the `ngResource` module.
+In the example above, we are now importing the `ngResource` module.
 You'll also need to include the `angular-resource.js` script include.

 Notice we've also opted for an Angular Factory.
 This makes using a `Post` easy in our code, and we can treat it as a natural data model: